 With a long track record of successful investment and trade, the UAE has a $1 trillion economic relationship with the US – and wants to do more.
 This is a result of direct investments in US companies and significant purchases of products and services across key sectors such as aerospace, energy, manufacturing, technology, life sciences and healthcare.

-This mutually beneficial relationship serves all 50 US states and sectors that are creating American jobs and driving American innovation.
+This mutually beneficial relationship serves all 50 US states and all the sectors that are creating American jobs and driving American innovation.
 The UAE is one of the US’s fastest-growing economic partners.
 In 2024, trade between the US and the UAE totaled $34.4 billion, with US exports to the Emirates making up nearly $27 billion.
-The UAE is the US's third-largest trade surplus, globally.

 *Please note: this map may be continually updated.